WeWatchWall/fast-fuzz/README.md

 Tips:

+- The SUT function can be async when called like `await fastFuzzAsync(...args)`.
+Any async code inside the tested logic will need to be awaited until the result is returned; this is for the coverage to be agregated.

-- Performance depends on the run time of the tested function, so check that its performance is optimized.
+- Performance depends on the run time of the tested function(SUT), so check that its performance is optimized.

 - Coverage is detected only for the file in the arguments.
 Thus, edge cases will only be detected there.
 See the [Factory Pattern](https://en.wikipedia.org/wiki/Factory_method_pattern), [SOLID](https://en.wikipedia.org/wiki/SOLID), and [Holywood](https://en.wiktionary.org/wiki/Hollywood_principle) Principles.

-- For an easier experience, put all the subject under test(SUT) literals/constants in an array.
+- For an easier experience, put all the subject under test literals/constants in an array.
 The test's literals argument can be updated with any interesting arguments that are detected through the generation process.

 - The argument-result pairs can be saved and later compared to pragmatically demonstrate the effects of code changes.
-Functionality related to this may be added later.
+Functionality related to this will be added later.

 - Coverage results can be visualized with the [IstanbulJS API](https://medium.com/@kushmisra7/one-report-for-all-test-cases-easily-merging-multiple-tests-reports-b0f5e5211a2a).
 Any help is appreciated for integrating this into the tool.

-- The SUT function can be async when called like `await fastFuzzAsync(...args)`.
-Any async code inside the tested logic will need to be awaited until the result is returned; this is for the coverage to be agregated.

 Example: